NOOXY-research/NoService/readme.md

 ### Bundled Services
 NoService provide bundled services such as NoShell which give you access of NoService.
 NoUser for user system.
 And so on.

+### Clustering
+Including ORM models.
+Still working on it.

 ## Final goal
 not yet